hgcl/clara-le/src/posts/44-family-gatherings.md

 Finally, everything seems to be happening at the same time.
 One person will still be eating appetizers, as someone else is mixing main dishes, people stand up, change seats, ~shout~ talk across the table, put something in your plate because-it's-good-you-should-try-it, clear plates, bring desserts, pour drinks, start games.

 Yesterday gathering was no exception.
 I went to bed, ears ringing and eyes shining.
-Today, my eyes feel tired, but my belly, heart (and backpack) are full. {end-key}
+Today, my eyes feel tired, but my belly, heart (and backpack) are full. **ENDCHAR**

 [^1]: To be specific, these breathtaking views can be seen along the _Walensee_ between Zurich and Buchs.